nikitaRykhlov/nikitaRykhlov/README.md

 # Hello 👋

 ## About
-<p class="text-block">I am a developer with experience in creating complex B2B solutions and microservice architectures, specializing in Golang.
-I am skilled in designing and developing scalable systems, with a particular focus on code quality and test coverage.
-In my work, I actively apply the TDD (Test-Driven Development) methodology, which ensures high reliability of solutions from the very beginning of development.
-I also use the DDD (Domain-Driven Design) approach to create flexible and maintainable architectures that align with business goals.
-I have experience conducting technical interviews, including system design, as well as implementing modern development practices such as containerization (Docker) and working with Kubernetes.</p>

-<p class="text-block">In addition to backend development, I have practical experience in frontend development, having worked with technologies like React and Angular.
-This allows me to effectively collaborate with frontend teams and develop full-stack solutions, from client-side interfaces to server-side logic.
-I am capable of efficiently solving tasks within a team, quickly adapting to new conditions, and mastering technologies to achieve business objectives.</p>
+<p class="text-block">I have over <b>5 years of experience</b> in software development, specializing in creating complex solutions that benefit not only businesses but also other fields.
+I have extensive experience in designing and developing high-load distributed systems, where stability, speed, and reliability are critical, even under heavy data and request volumes.
+I focus on architecting solutions that are scalable, adaptable to growing demands, and easy to maintain in the long term.
+In all my projects, I prioritize quality and ensure the results meet both user expectations and business needs.

+Additionally, I have worked in large technology companies with exceptionally high standards for their products.
+This has taught me to think strategically, understand diverse requirements, and create solutions that remain effective and relevant over time.
+Beyond back-end system design, I also have hands-on experience building user-friendly interfaces, allowing me to approach projects holistically — from user interaction to technical implementation.

+I excel at working in teams, quickly adapt to new environments, and master technologies to achieve desired outcomes.
+When you assign a task to me, you can rest assured that I will see it through to completion without requiring constant oversight.
+I guarantee that the work will be delivered on time, with optimal efficiency and the highest quality, no matter who it’s intended for or what goals it serves.</p>

 ## Top Skills